wellbeing, healing and disease prevention

 - digestive disorders (gastrointestinal system) constipation, diarrhoea, indigestion, nausea, burping, bloating, flatulence gas or bloating;

-- reduced ability to tolerate fatty foods;
+- reduced ability to tolerate fatty foods (which may lead to pancreatitis);

 - dry, brittle or infected nails;